AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 }
 ```

-After applying this change, entities now animate as they would in the game.
-There are some exceptions like the Ender Dragon.
-The Dragon
-is a really old entity and uses a custom animation system that changes state based on various factors, such as its phase or the target
+Entities now animated as they would in the game.
+Exceptions like the Ender Dragon seemed to use a custom animation system that changes state based on factors like its phase or the attack target.
+Enabling the animations brought up another issue.
-it is attacking.
-Since we don't have any of that context in our renderer, the Dragon will just stay still.
-All entities using a tick-based
-animation system will animate properly, though.
-Activating the animations of the entities brought up another issue to the already long
-list of problems.

 <video src="/../img/entity-jitter.mp4" class="center" width="600" controls></video>

-As you can see in the video, some entities appear to jitter or shake slightly.
-This is especially noticeable in entities like the Blaze
-or the Ghast.
-The reason for this is that the render method is called on every frame, which means on every refresh of your monitor.
-In
-my case this is 144 times per second.
-Since the measuring logic is called within the render method and therefore on every frame as well,
-every entity with alternating height vertices will appear to jitter because their total height changes slightly on each frame.
-To fix
-this, the measured values need to be cached.
+Some entities jittered.
+This was very noticeable for entities like the Blaze or the Ghast.
+When the render method was called on every frame, the measuring logic was called on every frame as well.
+Entities alternating in height during their animations jittered because their total height changed slightly on each frame.
+I fixed this by caching the measuring results per entity.

-Caching is the process of storing data in a temporary storage area so that it can be accessed more quickly in the future.
-A cache needs
-a unique key to identify each entry.
-In our case, the key can be the entity identifier.
-Since an entity with the same identifier will
-always have the same model, the measured values will be the same as well.
-Therefore, we can use the entity identifier as the cache key.
+Caching is the process of storing data in a temporary storage.
+It can be accessed more quickly in the future.
+A cache needs a unique key to identify each entry.
+Since an entity with the same identifier will have the same model, I cached the measuring results by the entity identifier.
+I used a simple `Map` mapping from the identifier to the measuring result.
-To implement this, I decided to use a simple `Map` that maps entity identifiers to their measured results.

 ```java
 private final Map<String, MeasuringResult> measuringCache = new HashMap<>();